Leh: Ethnicity

-The people of Leh are ethnic Tibetans who speak Ladakhi, a Tibetic language.
+The people of Leh belong to Ladakhi ethnicity who speak Ladakhi, a Tibetic language.

 Religion

-Buddhism is the largest religion in Leh, followed by over 77.30% of people.
-Hinduism is the second-largest religion with 13.78% adherents.
-Islam and Sikhism form 8.16% and 2.7% of the population respectively.
+Buddhism is the largest religion in Leh City, followed by over 43% of people.
+Hinduism is the second-largest religion with 35% adherents.
+Islam and Sikhism form 15% and 2.7% of the population respectively.
 The Muslim presence here also dates back to the annexation of Ladakh by Kashmir, after the Fifth Dalai Lama came to Ladakh from Tibet.
 Since then, there has been further migration from the Kashmir Valley, due to trade and recently to the transfer of tourism from the Kashmir Valley to Ladakh.

 Since the 8th century, people of different religions, particularly Buddhism and Islam, have lived in Leh.
 They co-inhabited the region from the early Namgyal dynasty and there are no records of any conflict between them.
 Meer Izzut-oollah wrote in the early 19th century:

-This mosque was built by Ibraheem Khan (in the mid 17th century), who was a man of noble family in the service of the descendants of Timoor.
-In his time the Kalimaks (Calmuck Tartars), having invaded and obtained possession of the greater portion of Thibet [Ladakh], the Raja of that country claimed protection from the Emperor of Hindoostan.
+This mosque was built by Ibraheem Khan (in the mid 17th century), who was a man of noble family in the service of the descendants of Timur.
+In his time the Kalimaks (Calmuck Tartars), having invaded and obtained possession of the greater portion of Tibet [Ladakh], the Raja of that country claimed protection from the Emperor of Hindustan.
 Ibraheem Khan was accordingly deputed by that monarch to his assistance, and in a short time succeeded in expelling the invaders and placing the Raja once more on his throne.
-The Raja embraced the Mahomedan faith, and formally acknowledged himself as a feudatory of the Emperor, who honored him with the title of Raja Akibut Muhmood Khan, which title to the present day is borne by the Ruler of Cashmere.
+The Raja embraced the Mahomedan faith, and formally acknowledged himself as a feudatory of the Emperor, who honored him with the title of Raja Akibut Muhmood Khan, which title to the present day is borne by the Ruler of Kashmir.

 In recent times, Muslims heading to Leh from neighbouring Kargil and Kashmir has increased due to better opportunities.
 A growing pattern in the city and surrounding areas shows more Buddhist women choosing to marry Muslim men.

 Other religions such as Christianity, Hinduism and Sikhism do exist in Leh.
 The small Christian community in Leh descend from Tibetan Buddhists converted by German Moravian missionaries, who established a church at Keylong in Lahaul in the 1860s, and were allowed to open another mission in Leh in 1885 and had a sub-branch in Khalatse.
 They stayed until Indian Independence in 1947.
 In spite of their successful medical and educational activities, they were able to make only a few converts.